sneakybeaky/karaf-jedis/README.md

 # karaf-jedis

-Jedis commands for the Karaf shell
+Jedis commands for the Karaf shell.
+Heavily influenced by the great [blog post](http://www.liquid-reality.de/x/LYBk) by Christian Schneider

 # Installing the Jedis bundle